-- 1. The preferred method of determining the net return to capital for non-market production is to multiply a rate of return to capital by the value of non-financial assets used in non-market production. - 2.
-To promote stability and international comparability, it is proposed that for estimating general government non-market output a real rate of return of two percent be used as default rate, unless there are good reasons to choose a different rate. - 3.
-The nominal rate of return for a country should equal the real rate of return plus the country's target inflation rate.
-If a country does not have a target inflation rate, a default rate of three percent can be used, unless there are good reasons to use a different rate. - 4.
-For central bank non-market output, it is proposed to use the same nominal rate of return as for general government. - 5.
-For NPISH non-market output, it is proposed to use a real rate of equal to the real rate of return for general government plus one percent, with the nominal rate of return calculated using the same inflation measure that is applied in calculating the nominal rate of return for government. - 6.
-Where countries do not have balance sheets to enable the preferred method of calculating the net return to capital for non-market production, it is proposed to use a surrogate measure based on a pre-determined relationship between the net return to capital and depreciation (with the specifics of this to be developed).
+- 4. For central bank non-market output, it is proposed to use the same nominal rate of return as for general government. - 5.
+For NPISH non-market output, it is proposed to use a real rate of return of 2.6 percent, with the nominal rate of return calculated using the same inflation measure that is applied in calculating the nominal rate of return for government. - 6.
+Where countries do not have balance sheets to enable the preferred method of calculating the net return to capital for non-market production, it is proposed that a surrogate measure be developed based on a pre-determined relationship between the net return to capital and depreciation (with the specifics of this to be developed).
 Such countries are strongly encouraged to adopt at least a simplified PIM, not only to provide balance sheet information that could be used to calculate the next return to capital for non-market production, but also to provide higher quality estimates of depreciation for both estimating the value of non-market output and for deriving important net measures such as net domestic product and net national income.